 - Uninsured/underinsured motorist coverage: If an uninsured or underinsured driver causes a collision in which you are injured or your motorcycle is damaged, this policy would cover your out-of-pocket expenses.

 Finding an Agent

 General motorcycle insurance policies available from an online insurance company may not be tailored to your needs.
 Even if you start your research by comparing online quotes, make sure you find an agent or motorcycle insurance broker.

-A local agent in the Trusted Choice network can compare multiple plans from several insurance companies, find all available discounts and tailor a policy to fit your needs and budget.
-Contact a Trusted Choice member agent today.
+A local Imperium Insurance agent can compare multiple plans from several insurance companies, find all available discounts and tailor a policy to fit your needs and budget.
+Contact an Imperium Insurance agent today.